devmyqi/php-exams/data/exams.md

 * Praxisprojekt: Wir programmieren einen Weblog

 ## q001: the h2 title inside a course is the topic of a question

+This is the fist question

 ### a1: questions can have answers with the h3 title

+The first answer of the first question

 ### a2: there should at least one answer which is (correct)